cucumber/docs/content/docs/community/faq.md

 will both match "an order exists".
 When providing arguments using Cucumber expressions and/or regular expressions, multiple steps might match the same expression.
 Finally, this means that you cannot extend a class which defines step definitions, as that will lead to duplicates.

+# Does Cucumber-JVM support Kotlin?
+You can use [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) to write step definitions in Kotlin.
+Please have a look at the [Kotlin examples for cucumber-jvm](https://github.com/cucumber/cucumber-jvm/tree/master/kotlin-java8).
+ At the moment it is not possible to generate step definitions in Kotlin.
+The reason for this is that there is no Kotlin Backend implemented.
+If this is something you'd like to work on, there is [a request for one](https://github.com/cucumber/cucumber-jvm/issues/1520).
+There is also a request for a [native Kotlin implementation of Cucumber](https://github.com/cucumber/cucumber/issues/331).